m-lab/ndt-server/spec/ndt7-protocol.md

 TLS, TCP/IP, and link layer headers).
 However, the M-Lab deployment of ndt7 includes goodput measurements as well as `TCP_INFO` measurements collected by the server.
-This implementation choice allows for maximually simpler clients and pushes the complexity to the server.
+This implementation choice allows for maximally simpler clients and pushes the complexity to the server.

 The presence of network issues (e.g. interference or congestion) should cause ndt7 to yield worse measurement results, relative to the expected speed